 A root canal may be needed because there is some damage or infection to the inside of your tooth, in an area called the pulp chamber.
 The pulp chamber is where the blood and nerve supply of your tooth is.
 The pulp of your tooth can become damaged from a traumatic injury to your teeth, or from deep decay that has reached the pulp chamber.

-There are identifiable signs and symptoms you may need a root canal, such as:
+Some signs and symptoms that indicate you may need a root canal include:

 - Acute, sharp pain when you bite down

 - Throbbing pain and pressure in your mouth

 - Continuous pain after you’ve eaten hot or cold foods